pyralog/pyralog/ARCHITECTURE.md

 ## Conclusion

-DLog's architecture represents a synthesis of the best ideas from modern distributed log systems, designed for extreme performance and scalability.
+Pyralog's architecture represents a synthesis of the best ideas from modern distributed log systems, designed for extreme performance and scalability.

 ### Key Architectural Innovations